Cheng Li-wun: Chairperson of the Kuomintang

 On September 18, 2025, Cheng Li-wun registered to run for the KMT chairmanship at the KMT Central Party Headquarters.
+Taiwanese security officials said that her campaign was promoted on social media in a coordinated fashion through accounts linked to the Chinese Communist Party (CCP).
 She was elected Chairperson of the Kuomintang in October 2025 and entered office on November 1, 2025.
-The same month, she attended a White Terror commemoration event that honored Chinese Communist Party spy Wu Shi.
+CCP General Secretary Xi Jinping sent her a congratulatory message on her victory.
+The same month, she attended a White Terror memorial event that honored CCP spy Wu Shi.